Tools Support

 Air freight DG: Expensive ($6-$12 per kg) but fast (3-5 days).
 Only viable for emergency stock-outs or very high-value, low-weight items.

-Scenario: You're shipping 8 pallets of cosmetics (non-DG) and 2 pallets of high-alcohol perfume (Class 3, DG).
-Option 1: Pay 50% DG surcharge for the entire consolidation ($3,000 extra).
-Option 2: Ship 8 pallets via standard LCL ($6,000), 2 pallets via dedicated 20ft FCL ($4,500).
-Total: $10,500 vs. $9,000.
-Break-even is usually 2-4 pallets of DG; beyond that, dedicated FCL becomes cheaper.
+Scenario: you're shipping 8 pallets of cosmetics, non-DG.
+You also have 2 pallets of high-alcohol perfume, Class 3, DG.
+Option 1: pay a 50% DG surcharge for the entire batch, $3,000 extra.
+Option 2: ship 8 pallets via standard LCL ($6,000), and 2 pallets via a solo 20ft FCL ($4,500).
+Total: $10,500 versus $9,000.
+Break-even is usually 2-4 pallets of DG.
+Beyond that, a solo FCL gets cheaper.

 Shipping Dangerous Goods via LCL: FAQ